 Ambitious travelers who plan to embark on a weeklong tour of Europe (yes, we've actually heard of people who attempt to see a continent in less time than it takes to learn the Thriller dance) should do some serious planning.
 In a case like this, a map is your best friend as you prioritize activities.
 Look at a map and start grouping the different attractions you want to see by neighborhood or region -- this will help you minimize transit time between one part of your itinerary and the next.

 There's more to consider than just time and location.
 Planning to search for sunken treasures?
-Most scuba experts agree that divers should allow about 24 hours between scuba diving and flying (so that your body can adjust to changes in altitude).
+Most scuba experts agree that divers should allow at least 24 hours between scuba diving and flying (so that your body can adjust to changes in altitude).
 If you have a cruise or a prepaid excursion planned, arrange for your flight to arrive no less than a day prior to your departure date.
 Otherwise, a missed or severely delayed flight could cost you.
 A good rule of thumb, regardless of what you have planned: The more space your itinerary allows between activities and transportation, the better.

 Get It Right, from Door to Door

 Is it me, or are economy parking lots are getting farther and farther away?
 Beyond just the length of your drive to the airport, it's important to account for time spent schlepping from the economy parking lot a few towns over.
 Allow yourself plenty of time to make it through the security checkpoint's snaking line.